What Are The Different Types Of Window Blinds?

 Silhouette Blinds

-Silhouette blinds operate almost the same as Venetian blinds; they use a soft horizontal tilting fabric which provides control and is suspended between two layers of sheer fabric.
+A trademark of the renowned Hunter Douglas window covering company, silhouette blinds combine the adjustability of horizontal blinds with the privacy and light-diffusing properties of solar shades.
+Silhouette blinds operate almost the same as Venetian styles; they use a soft horizontal tilting fabric which provides control and is suspended between two layers of sheer fabric.

 Two strips of fabric hang from a mount at the top of the window, and in between them are adjustable slats.
 The slats, also made of fabric, can be tilted, raised, and lowered to customize the amount and quality of light entering the room.
+As the name suggests, these do not completely block out light or protect you from prying eyes.
+When youโ€™re standing between a silhouette shade and a source of light, the shadow your body casts can be clearly seen from the other side.

 There are a variety of fabrics to choose from including silk fabrics for a luxurious effect.
 Sunscreen fabrics can help reduce sunlight coming into the room and keep the room cool during hot weather.
 There are also fabrics that can dim the light of the room, which are perfectly suited to use in bedrooms or a nursery.